-- A dolphin's flipper, bird's wing, cat's leg, and the human arm are considered homologous structures.
+A dolphin's flipper, a bird's wing, a cat's leg, and a human arm are considered homologous structures.
 Whereas human beings have bones such as the humerus (upper arm), ulna and radius (forearm), carpals (wrist bones), metacarpals (hand bones), and phalanges (fingers), these features appear as similar bones in form in the other animals.
 Bats, whales, and many other animals have very similar homologous structures, demonstrating that these creatures all had a common ancestor.

-- The tailbone in human beings is so-named because it is a homologous structure to the beginning of many animals' tails, such as monkeys.
-It is known as "vestigial" because it is the last vestige of what was once a tail.
+The tailbone in human beings is so-named because it is a homologous structure to the beginning of many animals' tails, such as monkeys.
+It is known as a "vestigial structure" because it is the last vestige of what was once a tail.
 This structure serves as evidence of having a common ancestor, one that would have had a tail.

-- Human beings, dogs, and cats all have similar pelvises, which are homologous structures to a vestigial pair of bones that snakes have.
-These bones are the last remains of a pelvis, with no legs to attach.
+Human beings, dogs, and cats all have similar pelvises, which are homologous structures to a vestigial pair of bones in snakes.
+These bones in snakes are the last remains of a pelvis, with no legs to attach.

-- Our eyes are homologous to the eye bulbs which blind creatures who live in caves have on their heads.
+Human eyes are homologous to the eye bulbs which blind creatures who live in caves -- like cave fish -- have on their heads.

-- The wrist bone of the human being is homologous with the structures of many other animals, including the dolphin and the bird.
-A homologous structure in the panda looks like a sixth appendage, but it is actually a modified wrist bone that helps the panda bears pick leaves off the trees more dexterously.
+A homologous structure in the panda looks like a sixth appendage, but it is actually a modified wrist bone that helps the panda pick leaves off the trees more dexterously.

-- An auditory bone that exists inside the ear of mammals is a homologous structure to the reptile's jaw bone (including the dinosaurs) as well as the jawbone of species of fish that are still in existence today.
+An auditory bone that exists inside the ears of mammals is a homologous structure to a reptile's jawbone, including dinosaurs.

-- Wasps and bees have stingers that they can use when they feel they are in danger.
-However, this is a homologous structure to the ovipositor of other organisms – the feature that allows these organisms to lay eggs.
+Wasps and bees have stingers that they can use when they feel they are in danger.
+This is a homologous structure to the ovipositor of other organisms like insects and certain fish; the feature allows these organisms to lay eggs.

 Now that you have seen these examples of homologous structures, you can observe many different examples in nature.